duvenaud/learn-discrete/readme.md

 Aside from the first two and last two lectures, each week a different group of students will present on a set of related papers covering an aspect of these methods.
 I'll provide guidance to each group about the content of these presentations.

-In-class discussion will center around:

- * Understanding the strengths and weaknesses of these methods.
- * Understanding the relationships between these methods and previous approaches.
- * Extensions or applications of these methods.
- * Experiments that might better illuminate their properties.
+In-class discussion will center around understanding the strengths and weaknesses of these methods, their relationships, possible extensions, and experiments that might better illuminate their properties.

 The hope is that these discussions will lead to actual research papers, or resources that will help others understand these approaches.

 Grades will be based on:

+  * One assignment, designed to help you become familiar with different gradient estimators.
   * Class presentations
-  * One assignment, designed to help you become familiar with different gradient estimators.
   * Project proposal
   * Project presentation
   * Project report and code